Check the solutions to fix "Windows Cannot Access the Specified Device Path or File":

 Step 3.
 Select "Edit", where you can have permissions like full control, modify, read & execute, read, write, or special permissions.
 Choose the permissions you need and click "OK".

-You may also get this error if the shortcut or installation is attempting to access a location that is not currently available such as a networked or a removable drive.
+You may also get Windows cannot access the specified device path or file error if the shortcut or installation is attempting to access a location that is not currently available.
 Check the path of the file and make sure that the location is accessible.

 Step 2.
 Under the General tab, check the location, make sure that the file path is correct and accessible.